 The other members of the big five where better models.
 With the elephants we were incredible lucky.
 After just driving in Queen Elizabeth National Park we found a group of 28 males, which is highly unusual.
 Normally males life a mostly solitary life.
 It is really amazing to see so many of these big and intelligent animals together and so close to your car.
 And also in Murchison falls National Park we have seen several of them, including a few little ones, as you can see on the picture.
 This was an approximately 2 year old male elephant.

 Not to mention the rhinos, unfortunately the do not live in the wild anymore in Uganda.
 They have been hunted till extinction inside Uganda.
 But by the Ziwa Rhino Sanctuary they are trying to bring them back in to the wild.
 They have their own park where they are breeding the white rhinos with the big hope to release them in to the wild at one day.
 And we had the possibility to go and look for them inside the park.
 We did not get disappointed, we saw a lot of them.
 2 little baby’s, one from 5 months and the other from just over a year.
 Also a few big males, who maybe where a bit to close to us.
 But it was really amazing to see this animals from close by and supporting the company, so that one day they will be back in the wild in Uganda.

 A small fact about the rhino.
 We do not call them a white rhino because of their colour.
 As you can see in the picture they are grey (just like the black rhino).
 But it was a translating mistake.
-They where called the wide rhino, referring to their mouth/lips.
-Which is significant wider than the black rhino.
-And with translating this it went from wide to white, and afterwards the black rhino was called black as opposite for white.
+They were called the wide rhino, referring to their mouth/lips.
+Which is significantly wider than the black rhino.
+And with translating this it went from wide to white, and afterwards, the black rhino was called black as the opposite for white.

 All of this pictures are or will come available for ordering in my portfolio, come have a look!